danthegoodman1/warGamesStaging/README.md

 \*Computer Fraud and Abuse Act (CFAA) https://en.wikipedia.org/wiki/Computer_Fraud_and_Abuse_Act Title 18 U.S.Code Chapter 47  Part? § 1030

+## Learning

+Throughout the War Games, you will learn many skills and become many things.

+#### Red Teamer

+You will learn to become a competent red team member, someone who can effectively pivot from vulnerability scanning to exploitation.
+Additionally, you will learn how to look for new or non-scannable vulnerabilities.

+#### Web Developer

+You will learn how to build real web apps that perform different tasks, and their associated RESTful APIs securely.

+#### Linux Ninja

+You will learn how to use Linux servers.
+Real Linux servers.
+You will learn how to run services on them, how to secure them, how to operate on them.
+You will become amazing with Linux using on the terminal.

+#### How to Learn from Failure

+You will learn this all through failure.
+When someone breaks your code, and points out a flaw, it is the most valuable learning opportunity you will receive.
+If you fail here, that is good.
+If you fail in the real world, there are consequences.

 ## Kali War Games VM